 A three-credit, writing-intensive Kling Fellowship seminar (L56 CFH 400W) meets once a week throughout the academic year and is required for all junior and senior Kling Fellows on campus (second-semester juniors may elect to study abroad).
 Jean Allman, the center’s director, and Wendy Love Anderson, the assistant director of academic programs, co-teach this class and direct discussion of the Fellows' research goals, papers, and argument structure.
-(Rebecca Wanzo, associate professor of women, gender and sexuality studies and the humanities center’s associate director, takes over Allman’s role as seminar leader during academic year 2017-18.)
-Fellows engage the work of their peers through presentations and peer review, discuss the status of the humanities in public life, and the potential advantages and drawbacks of graduate study, and engage with the Center’s faculty and graduate-student fellows in discussions about research methods and careers in the humanities.
+(Shefali Chandra, associate professor of history and the humanities center’s associate director, is directing the Kling Fellowship during fall 2019 and spring 2020.)
+Fellows engage the work of their peers through presentations and peer review, discuss the status of the humanities in public life, and the potential advantages and drawbacks of graduate study, and engage with the center’s faculty and graduate-student fellows in discussions about research methods and careers in the humanities.

 To provide subject expertise and discipline-specific advice on the wide range of topics pursued by Kling Fellows, each Fellow works closely with a WU faculty mentor (typically but not always in the Fellow’s major department) throughout the two-year program to plan and carry out a mutually agreeable research project.
 A few Fellows with highly interdisciplinary programs wind up with two faculty mentors; a few Fellows whose projects shift significantly will also wind up changing mentors as a result.
 In all cases, however, the Kling Fellowship seeks to actively engage its Fellows and their mentors in a successful research partnership.
 During the academic year and the summer, mentors and Fellows communicate regularly to discuss research progress, challenges, and ideas.
 Mentor approval is also required for Kling Fellows to apply for research funding.
 In this way, Fellows learn from their faculty mentors, get advice, evaluate their own progress, and experience what working with a mentor in graduate school is like.